Dave Hickey on the Line

 And "Lawd have mercy!" as Pickett would shout, by the time you meet up with all the cool characters, rocking tunes and renegade ideas that Hickey whips into that box, you forget you're reading a sniffy art mag — and maybe even that Hickey's just told you he's the most famous art critic in the world — and start having fun.

-I was, understandably, a little nervous about phoning him for a small article slated for a small magazine hailing from the place he's said he couldn't wait to see in the rearview mirror.
+I was, understandably, a little nervous about phoning him for a small article slated for a magazine hailing from the place he's said he couldn't wait to see in the rear-view mirror.
 Being an idiot myself, the first thing I did was praise his writing to the skies.
 He was gracious, funny and more than patient.
-When I apologized for keeping him over an hour, he shrugged it off with, "It's your dime."
+When I apologized for keeping him for over an hour, he shrugged it off with, "It's your dime."

 A Hole in Time: German Exhibition of American Masters